loonwerks/jkind-xtext/README.md

 Usage
 =====
-Right click in a Lustre file to Run JKind and examine the results:
+Right click in a Lustre file to run JKind and examine the results:

 <img src="http://i.imgur.com/0imSag7.gif" width="508" height="571" />